-In this simplified case, if you’d wonder why your relationship starts to feel off balance, then the answer is because you had pushed yourself to the limits and thus you unconsciously put in motion a force of the same magnitude – arguing with your spouse.
+In this simplified case, if you’d wonder why your relationship starts to feel off-balance, then the answer is because you had pushed yourself to the limits.
+Thus you unconsciously put in motion a force of the same magnitude – arguing with your spouse.

 Have you ever noticed that when you’re busy that more problems require your immediate attention?